clij/clij2-docs/reference_distanceMap.md

 ## distanceMap
 <img src="images/mini_empty_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/>

 Generates a distance map from a binary image.

 Pixels with non-zero value in the binary image are set to a number representing the distance to the closest zero-value pixel.

+Note: This is not a distance matrix.
+See generateDistanceMatrix for details.

 ### Usage in ImageJ macro
 ```
-Ext.CLIJ2_distanceMap(Image source, Image destination);
+Ext.CLIJ2_distanceMap(Image source, ByRef Image destination);
 ```